Bleien Radio Observatory

 Bleien Radio Observatory is a radio astronomy observatory located halfway between Zürich and Bern in Switzerland.
 Its focus is on large bandwidth radio spectroscopy.
 The observatory is near the village of Bleien, 5 km south of Gränichen in the Canton of Aargau.
 The place is in a shallow valley that is relatively well protected against terrestrial interference.

 History

 The observatory was built in 1979 by the Institute for Astronomy at ETH Zurich under the guidance of Prof. Dr. Arnold O. Benz.
-Since that time it consists of two parabolic antennae of 7 m and 5 m diameter separated by 100 m and a lab building containing the spectrometers and other electronics.
+Since that time, it has consisted of two parabolic antennae of 7 m and 5 m diameter separated by 100 m, along with a lab building containing the spectrometers and other electronics.
 For the first time, a fully digitized and remotely controlled receiver was used.
 Frequency-agile spectrometers were applied initially.
-Now digital filter banks and FFT (Fast Fourier transform) spectrometers are in operation.
-The initial frequency range of 100–1000 MHz was enlarged to 10 MHz – 5 GHz.
-This range is the largest for solar radio observations since 2005.
-Starting in 2014, the observatory is being converted to observe preferentially non-solar radiation of extragalactic and cosmological origin.
+Today, digital filter banks and FFT (Fast Fourier transform) spectrometers are in operation.
+The initial frequency range of 100–1000 MHz was enlarged to 10 MHz – 5 GHz, which remains the largest for solar radio observations since 2005.

+Starting in 2014, the observatory was modified by the ETH Zurich Cosmology Group to focus on extragalactic and cosmology research, as well as instrument development and testing.
+In 2021, Bleien was additionally upgraded with an ICEBoard system for prototyping for the (Hydrogen Intensity and Real-time Analysis eXperiment), notably operating as a two-element interferometer for the first time.
+It is currently configured to observe in the 400–800 MHz frequency range, consistent with HIRAX.
+The telescopes’ feeds were upgraded to modern log-periodic antennas in 2023, improving gain and eliminating polarisation squint.
+The supporting infrastructure, mechanical drives, and lab building were significantly upgraded in 2024 and 2025.
+Since 2026, Bleien has been in operation for student projects and continued prototyping of radio astronomy hardware and analysis.